Arya-0011/wordpress-deploy/README.md

-## I have added all file and configuration in Pipeline-Files Directory
+## I have added all file and configuration in Pipeline-Files Directory and the security perameters.
 # wordpress-deployment

 The task is to set up an automated deployment process for a WordPress website